skiddie0057/MalwGen-Vibe/README.md

 # AV Testing Malw Generator

 Generates controlled test samples with varying hashes for antivirus quality testing.
+THIS IS NOT FOR ACTUAL USE only for testing - it leaves your signatures everywhere in files.

 ## Structure